tom2almighty/songlab/content/zh/home/about.md

 ---

+title: 导师介绍

 widget: 'about.avatar'
-headless: false  # This file represents a page section.
+headless: true  # This file represents a page section.

 # Put Your Section Options Here (title, background etc.)
 weight: 30 # Position of section on page